 - 1 tsp. salt

-- Place the dry beans in a large bowl that’s at least twice the size of the dried beans, and fill about 3/4 full with water.
+- Place the dry beans in a large bowl that’s at least twice the size of the dried beans, and fill about 3/4 full with water, around 6 cups.
+Soak for 8 hours.

 - Drain the soaked beans and set aside.